thenineteen/Semiology-Visualisation-Tool/README.md

 # mega_analysis

-TheNineteen Working on MegaAnalysis-March2020 branch to be merged with master later.
+TheNineteen

+Master branch - to be used with slicer module (https://github.com/fepegar/EpilepsySemiology) MegaAnalysis-March2020 branch - original verbose module for development and progress stats

 Don't forget to pull before making changes